Matgenix/jobflow-remote/doc/source/user/cli.rst

 ``--help`` flag.
 Below are reported the help for all the commands available in ``jf``.

+It is possible to extend the ``jf`` CLI from external packages through a plugin system.
+The discovery of such plugins is automatic and can be disabled by setting the ``cli_load_plugins`` to ``False`` in :ref:`projectconf general`.
+To develop new plugins follow the developer guide for :ref:`cliplugin`

 .. typer:: jobflow_remote.cli:app
     :preferred: html
     :width: 65